Simulations of Precessing Jets and the Formation of X-shaped Radio Galaxies: Discussion

 \subsection{Effects of Precession Period and Precession Angle}

-To study the effects of precession period and precession angle, we ran a total of 12 simulations varying these parameters.
+To study the effects of precession period and precession angle, ran a simulation study varying these parameters.
 The resulting morphological and radio spectral properties from these simulations are presented in figure \ref{fig:comparison-mosaic}.
-We show each simulation at time equal to one precession period as well as at t = 96 Myr for comparison.
+We show each of the twelve simulations at time equal to one precession period as well as at t = 96 Myr for comparison.
 The labels at the bottom of each panel describe which simulation is shown and the simulation time represented.
 The simulations in the left two columns have a precession period of 3.2Myr, the 3rd and 4th column have a precession period of 31.7 Myr, and the 5th column has a precession period of 95.1 Myr.
 When comparing the jets all at the same dynamical stage (after 1 precession period) the reader should examine columns 1, 3, and 5 together.
 When comparing at the same time, the reader should instead compare columns 2, 4, and 5.

 As Figure \ref{fig:comparison-mosaic} demonstrates, these systems evolve quite differently in terms of their dynamics.
 The jets with large precession angles do not extend as far in any one direction and are instead spread over a wider area, with cocoons of larger lateral extent.
 Similarly, jets with shorter precession periods are also more centrally condensed as they are unable to deposit momentum in a sustained direction long enough to substantially push back the denser ICM plasma.